SuperNik17/SuperNik17/README.md

-Welcome to the public showroom of my research in mobile robotics, computer vision and mechatronics.
-For the time being no source code is included: the repo hosts only demo videos/GIFs.
-If you are interested in the closed‑source parts, send me an email.🚀🤖
+Welcome to the public showroom of my research in mobile robotics, computer vision and mechatronics. 🚀🤖
+NOTE: This repo currently contains only demo videos and GIFs.
+Source code and academic publications are hosted elsewhere and are available upon request or via my Google Scholar profile.

 <!---
 SuperNik17/SuperNik17 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.